Robert-W-Ward/portfolio/README.md

 ## Credits

-This portfolio is inspired by various design patterns and examples found online, and it is developed and maintained by [Your Name].
+This portfolio is inspired by various design patterns and examples found online, and it is developed and maintained by myself.
 Feel free to use this portfolio as a starting point for building your own or modify it to suit your needs.

 ## Feedback and Contributions

 I welcome any feedback, suggestions, or bug reports regarding this portfolio.
-If you have any ideas for improvement or would like to contribute, please feel free to [open an issue](https://github.com/your-username/software-engineer-portfolio/issues) or submit a pull request.
+If you have any ideas for improvement or would like to contribute, please feel free to [open an issue](https://github.com/Robert-W-Ward/portfolio/issues) or submit a pull request.

 ## License